uniibu/cloudflare-ipban/README.md

-# cloudflare-ipban
+# koajs-cloudflare-ipban
-cloudflare ip ban if call is made at a certain number of seconds
+koajs-cloudflare ip ban if call is made at a certain number of seconds Tested on Koajs v1.xx